syncfusion-content/ej2-angular-docs/ej2-angular/uploader/how-to/convert-image-into-binary-format-after-uploading.md

 ---
 layout: post
-title: Convert image into binary format in Angular Uploader Component | Syncfusion
+title: Convert image into binary in Angular Uploader | Syncfusion
-description: Learn here all about Convert image into binary format after uploading in Syncfusion Angular Uploader component of Syncfusion Essential JS 2 and more.
+description: Learn here all about Convert image into binary format after uploading in Syncfusion Essential Angular Uploader component, its elements and more.
 platform: ej2-angular
 control: Convert image into binary format after uploading
 documentation: ug